Schoolhouse Lighting a Sweet Look for Chocolate Lounge

 Jael’s blood runs deep brown.
 Chocolate brown in fact.

 Along with husband Dan, Jael’s passion is everything chocolate.
 As owners of the French Broad Chocolate Lounge in Asheville, North Carolina, the couple have created a dessert restaurant that’s not only a local favorite but also a destination for tourists eager to find out why a line forms on the sidewalk outside the door every day.
 Their success came not without growing pains.
-After repeated visits from the fire marshall concerned about the crowds packing the lounge, Dan and Jael sought out new space.
+After repeated visits from the fire marshal concerned about the crowds packing the lounge, Dan and Jael sought out new space.

 And while Jael may know chocolate, choosing the right lighting for the new location was uncharted territory.